wwarthen/RomWBW/ReadMe.txt

 Referring to slices within a storage device is done by appending a :n where n is the device relative slice number from 0-255.
-For example, if you have an IDE device, it will show up as IDE0: in the boot message meaning the first IDE device.
-To refer to the second slice of IDE0, you would type “IDE0:1”.
-So, if I wanted to use drive letter L: to refer to the second slice of IDE0, I could use the command ASSIGN L:=IDE0:1.
+For example, if you have an IDE device, it will show up as IDE0: in the boot messages meaning the first IDE device.
+To refer to the fourth slice of IDE0, you would type “IDE0:3”.
+So, if I wanted to use drive letter L: to refer to the fourth slice of IDE0, I could use the command ASSIGN L:=IDE0:3.

 There are a couple of rules to be aware of when assigning drive letters.
 First, you may only refer to a specific device/slice with one drive